hugojobe/Dialog/README.md

    4 Put the events that will be invoked at the start of the dialogue
    5 Put the events that will be invoked at the end of the dialogue
    6 You can assign a Playable director here.
 It will be paused during the dialog.

+## How to interact
+E : interact with object
+SPACE : continue to next dialogue line
+X : Speed up the dialogue